 - continue in the service (active, drilling, or IRR) with treatment and eventually receive a traditional Reserve/Guard retirement, or

 - receive a disability retirement (Chapter 61) now instead of a Reserve/Guard retirement later, which would start Reserve disability pension status now instead of “retired awaiting pay” until age 60, or

 - Temporary Disability Retired List (TDRL) with periodic reassessments for either retirement or a return to duty.

 For the first reader, the medical board may also recommend that they stay on mobilization orders, continue treatment, complete the mobilization, and afterward continue as a drilling Reservist.
 In that case the Reserve personnel system will start tracking their sanctuary status once they reach a total of 16 years of points (not just good years but total point count).
 The personnel branch will want them to demobilize before reaching 18 years of points.

-If Reserve/Guard servicemembers reach 18 years of points (over 6570 points) while mobilized for active duty then they have sanctuary status.
+If Reserve/Guard servicemembers reach 18 years of active-duty points (over 6570 points of active duty orders) while mobilized for active duty then they have sanctuary status.
 They become eligible to remain on active duty for an active-duty retirement instead of a Reserve retirement.

 All three servicemembers should make sure their diagnosis and treatment are thoroughly documented.
 Even if they recover their mobility and can pass annual physical exams, their injuries could be considered a lifetime disability (especially if they could get worse with age).
 Talk with a VA Veteran Services Officer to document a VA disability claim.